 - 61. The recognition of indigenous peoples' collective right to self-determination in the Declaration cannot be underestimated.
-Indigenous people's status as "peoples" allows them to speak of their issues beyond the borders of the State, at international forums.
+Indigenous people's status as "peoples" enables them to speak of their issues beyond the borders of the State, at international forums.
 That external aspect of self-determination, although it extends beyond borders, does not affect the territorial integrity of the State.
 States should support the participation of indigenous peoples in such forums and ensure their protection from possible reprisals. - 62.
 Self-determination is a foundational right, without which other political, civil, economic, social and cultural rights are meaningless.
 Self-determination relates to indigenous peoples' right to decide on their own political future, within their own institutions, to take part in the political life of the State and to direct their political, economic, social and cultural development.
 Some of the information received however relates to self-determination efforts being imposed by States, rather than being at the initiative and direction of indigenous peoples and sometimes without their participation. - 63.
-There is a direct correlation between the extent of recognition of indigenous peoples as indigenous peoples by States and the extent to which States respect, protect and fulfill their right to self-determination.
+There is a direct correlation between the extent of recognition of indigenous peoples as indigenous peoples by States and the extent to which States respect, protect and fulfil indigenous peoples' right to self-determination.
 The greater the level of recognition, the more profound implementation of the right.
 That is clear at the regional level, where there are huge disparities in the implementation of that right.
 In some States, the recognition of indigenous peoples has facilitated their own, sometimes advanced, systems of governance, free, prior and informed consent, indigenous-led protocols and control and demarcation of their lands.
 In other States, there has been limited discourse on the implementation of that right, with it often being seen as a threat to the territorial integrity of the State and development, rather than as a way forward. - 64.
 States should recognize indigenous peoples as indigenous peoples and their concomitant right to self-determination, preferably through a constitutional framework and in an exercise of effective participation and indigenous consultation carried out in accordance with the Declaration.
 States should adapt to the needs of each particular community, given that each one is very different and contemplating different forms of self-determination.
-They should build the political will within the State to acknowledge indigenous peoples' self-determination.
+They should build the political will within the State to acknowledge and affirm indigenous peoples' right to self-determination. - 65.
+Self-government and autonomy are important constituent elements of the right to self-determination for indigenous peoples and have been a significant gain for indigenous peoples that have realized them.
+States should recognize in legislation indigenous peoples' own legal systems and institutions, normative and legal practices (customs and traditions) and autonomous and governmental systems and provide adequate funding and resources to support indigenous peoples in their pursuit of self-determination.
+Indigenous peoples should develop the competencies within their own communities on legislative, executive and judicial functions.